APIs in Action: Exploring API Use Cases

 Omnichannel gives customers more than one way to engage with a brand and product.
 New York & Company was looking to capitalize on an omnichannel system to stay relevant through digital networks, bridge brick-and-mortar and eCommerce, and create a seamless customer experience.
 To do this, they needed to create a platform able to connect multiple endpoints to deliver quality service, while maintaining control.

 Through an API-led approach powered by MuleSoft, New York & Company is now able to leverage mobile applications to take real-time inventory calls through specialty kiosks and complete end-to-end transactions.
 This capability has landed the store a #3 spot on the list of best omnichannel retailers.

-While advances in medicine and the development of new operating equipment may be the poster child of medical innovation, APIs are giving organizations like Mount Sinai an upper hand when it comes to delivering quality patient care.
+While advances in medicine and the development of new operating equipment may be the poster child of medical innovation, APIs are giving organizations an upper hand when it comes to delivering quality patient care.

-As New York’s largest private health system, Mount Sinai needed a way to expose data across the organization to ensure physicians and other employees could get a comprehensive understanding of patient needs.
-With a vision in mind to build a connected network across 7 hospitals and 40,000 employees, MuleSoft helped Mount Sinai construct 15 APIs in 4 months to expose data throughout their electronic health record system.
-Now, with the help of API-led connectivity, Mount Sinai is able to optimize on patient care planning, connect with partner organizations to improve outcomes, and increase IT agility.
+A major private health system needed a way to expose data across the organization to ensure physicians and other employees could get a comprehensive understanding of patient needs.
+With a vision in mind to build a connected network across 7 hospitals and 40,000 employees, MuleSoft helped the private health system construct 15 APIs in 4 months to expose data throughout their electronic health record system.
+Now, with the help of API-led connectivity, that system is able to optimize on patient care planning, connect with partner organizations to improve outcomes, and increase IT agility.

 Organizations across every industry are leveraging APIs for digital solutions.
 For more insights on the value of API adoption, and to see how your business can leverage them to enable digital transformation, download the MuleSoft Connectivity Benchmark Report 2018 and learn more about how MuleSoft is helping customers achieve digital transformation and other business goals..